International Institute for Strategic Studies

 John Chipman (Director-Genera and, Chief Executive)

-It works to advance a wider understanding of critical 21st-century security issues and their potential resolution.
+It advances a wider understanding of critical 21st-century security issues and their potential resolution.
 Its policy themes include climate change and security, Arctic climate change and security, geo-economics, non-proliferation and disarmament, security and development, and transnational threats.
 The Institute holds security summits in Singapore and Bahrain for high-level officials.
 It provides information and analysis, advances understanding, enlarges networks, and influences the adoption of sound policies on security globally.
-Heads of state, foreign and defense ministers, high-level diplomats and officials attend IISS security summits for the opportunity to discuss policy in private as well as in public, assisting in greater international understanding and conflict avoidance.
+Heads of state, foreign and defense ministers, high-level diplomats and officials attend IISS security summits to discuss policy in private and public, assisting in greater international understanding and conflict avoidance.

 Work Regions: